 As a playwright whose work has been read at this festival in the past, I can’t tell you how much we rely on your feedback to launch us into the next draft.
 As an audience member I love the depth of connection I feel with a play I’ve watched grow over a number of years.

-The Carol Shields Festival is supported by:
+The PTE Festival of New Works is supported by: